 Thus, the development of software for retail business is always complicated.
 Its cycle includes four main stages, during which:

 the result is transferred to the customer

 Spent time and human resources directly depend on the chosen solution and the retailer's situation.
-However, due to modern technologies, like the XME platform, IT specialists can make a development procedure shorter and improve the digital product at any stage.
+However, due to modern technologies like the XME platform, IT specialists can shorten a development procedure and improve the digital product at any stage.